 Great Hearts Texas is a subsidiary corporation of Great Hearts Academies, a non-profit charter management organization.
-In 2019-20, Great Hearts operates 24 classical, liberal arts schools in Phoenix, Arizona, five in San Antonio, Texas and one in Irving, Texas.
+In 2019-20, Great Hearts operates 24 classical, liberal arts schools in Phoenix, Arizona, five in San Antonio, Texas, one in Irving, Texas, and one in Fort Worth, Texas.